custom-twemoji/custom-twemoji-api-website/content/docs/faces/GET faces base_emoji.md

 When querying for a PNG, a renderer is used.
 The default is imagemagick, but canvg is also available for browser usage returning content-type `text/html`.

+### Size

+Specify the size of the output in pixels with an integer (e.g. `size=500`).
+It will always be a square so height and width are equal.

+### Padding

+Add padding between the emoji and the edge of the output.
+Specify the number of pixels of the padding with an integer (e.g. `padding=100`).

+This reduces the size of the emoji, but not the `size` of the output.
+So in the case of `size=500&padding=100` the output will be 500px and the emoji 300px, since the padding is applied on all sides.

 ### Background Color

 Specify a background color with a string (e.g. `background_color=red`).
 Formats supported: